Constraint of the MINERvA Medium Energy Neutrino Flux using Neutrino-Electron Elastic Scattering: Corrections to the GENIE Neutrino-Electron Scattering Model

 This is a different calculation of $d\sigma(\nu e^-\to\nu e^-)/dy$ than that used in MINERvA's previous flux constraint based on neutrino-electron scattering~\cite{Park:2015eqa}.
 In the previous calculation, based on Refs.~\cite{Sarantakos:1982bp,Bahcall:1995mm}, $y$ was defined as $T_e/E_\nu$.
 However, for approximately collinear real photon radiation, the MINERvA detector is most likely to measure the sum of the energy of the electrons and real photons.
 The calculation of Ref.~\cite{Bardin:1983yb} defines $y\equiv (T_e+E_\gamma)/E_\nu$, and is therefore more representative of what is observed in the detector.

 One deficiency of the calculation of Ref.~\cite{Bardin:1983yb} is that it does not contain the term in the one-loop cross-section proportional to $C_{LL}C_{LR}$.
+This deficiency is corrected in a recent calculation~\cite{Tomalak:2019ibg}, and that result is given below.
 However, as illustrated in Eqn.~\ref{eqn:tree-xsec} this term also contains an additional power of $m/E_\nu$ compared to the terms proportional to $C_{LL}^2$ and $C_{LR}^2$, and the entire term is therefore negligible at the few-GeV neutrino energies of the \minerva~experiment.

 Table~\ref{tab:ewk-couplings} gives the values of the couplings used in GENIE and in this analysis.

 The one-loop cross section, with $y$ defined as above, is \begin{widetext}

 \end{widetext} where the $X_i$ correction terms are \begin{widetext}